Meredith to buy U.S. publisher Time in Koch-backed deal

 Meredith said it expected the deal to close in the first three months of 2018.
 Reuters reported earlier on Sunday that the companies were nearing an agreement.

 Including debt, the deal values Time at $2.8 billion.
 Meredith said it anticipated cost savings achieved by eliminating overlap in the two companies of $400 million to $500 million in the first full two years of operation.
-Meredith added it would launch a tender to acquire Time shares for $18.50 in cash,
+Meredith added it would launch a tender to acquire Time shares for $18.50 in cash.

-“We are adding the rich content-creation capabilities of some of the media industry’s strongest national brands to a powerful local television business that is generating record earnings, offering advertisers and marketers unparalleled reach to American adults,” Meredith CEO Stephen Lacy said in the statement.
+“We are adding the rich content-creation capabilities of some of the media industry’s strongest national brands to a powerful local television business that is generating record earnings, offering advertisers and marketers unparalleled reach to American adults,” Meredith Chief Executive Stephen Lacy said in the statement.

 Meredith said it would continue to pay its current annual dividend of $2.08 per share, and expects ongoing annual dividend increases.

-Time Warner Inc (TWX.N) spun off Time, which also publishes the eponymous current affairs magazine, as a standalone company in June 2014.
+Time Warner Inc spun off Time, which also publishes the eponymous current affairs magazine, as a standalone company in June 2014.
 Since then, New York-based Time had struggled in an industry-wide decline in print media, as circulation shrinks and advertisers shift to digital platforms.

-Meredith, which has a capitalization of $2.7 billion, tried to merge with Richmond, Virginia-based broadcaster Media General in 2015, but Nexstar Media Group Inc (NXST.O) ended up acquiring that company for $4.6 billion.
+Meredith, which has a capitalization of $2.7 billion, tried to merge with Richmond, Virginia-based broadcaster Media General in 2015, but Nexstar Media Group Inc ended up acquiring that company for $4.6 billion.

 Time shares ended trading on Friday at $16.90, giving the company a market capitalization of $1.7 billion.

-Time, led by Chief Executive Rich Battista, has been undergoing a strategic plan that includes revamping its cost structure and focusing on its digital business.
-It has been exploring a sale of several magazines titles, such as Coastal Living, Sunset and Golf and a majority stake in Essence as well as Time Inc UK.
+Time, led by CEO Rich Battista, has been undergoing a strategic plan that includes revamping its cost structure and focusing on its digital business.
+It has also been exploring a sale of several magazines titles, such as Coastal Living, Sunset and Golf and a majority stake in Essence as well as Time Inc UK.

 The assets it had earmarked for a potential sale represented about $488 million in revenue for the year ended June 30, the company has said.

-In September, it named its former digital editor, Edward Felsenthal, to be the new editor in chief of Time Magazine.
+In September, it named its former digital editor, Edward Felsenthal, to be the new editor in chief of Time.
 It has also expanded into streaming video channels, launching Sports Illustrated TV through Amazon earlier this month.

 Time said earlier in November that in the third quarter, its total revenue slipped 9.5 percent to $679 million, missing analysts’ estimates of $693.5 million, according to Thomson Reuters I/B/E/S. It marked the sixth straight quarter the company had missed expectations for revenue.